FASH-hub/star-tup/README.md

 # STAR_TUP

-Online platform on wich entrepreneurs interact each other about their business.
+Back-end development for an online platform on wich entrepreneurs interact each other via achat system.
-This project is developed with Laravel framework.
+It is developed using Php language with Laravel framework.